-- After meat has hardened, but is not fully frozen, take out of freezer to slice.
-Using a sharp knife, slice the meat ¼" to ⅛" thick against the grain.
+After meat has hardened, but is not fully frozen, take out of freezer to slice.
+Using a sharp knife, slice the meat 1/4" to 1/8" thick with or against the grain.

 - Add beef strips to your marinade and shake the container coating evenly.
 Allow 6-24 hours to marinate the jerky.
 Shake the container every couple hours to allow the marinade to evenly soak in to each piece of meat.